Imagination-Coding-Corp/Sammys-Andres-Music-Site/README.md

 # Sammys & Andres Music Site
-My Magical World of Music.
+Our Magical World of Music.